Chapter 06: Horticulture in Gardens

 "And how ready are you, really?"
 Ty asked.

-Ty glared at Jhun, who kept a straight face.
-He'd let Luna speak on his behalf, even if she wasn’t. . . correct.
+Jhun kept his face still under Ty's glare.
+He'd let Luna speak on his behalf, even if she wasn't. . . correct.

-“Tals’Hayun!”
-Felix said, bowing his head.
-“You said you’d approve the hunt, no?
+"Tals'Hayun!"
+Felix called out, bowing his head.
+"You said you'd approve the hunt, no?
 For tomorrow?
-What paperwork must we fill for your approval?”
+What paperwork must we fill for your approval?"

 The master gardener joined the four students in front of the bog, their forearms covered in mud and grit.
 Somehow they'd found time to complete much more than just the pruning Jhun had seen.

-“Paperwork?
-Well, that will be left to your lightrunner for the first cycle.
-Beginning next tree moon, we’ll expect full documentation, but for now, it remains quite optional.”
+"Paperwork?
+Well, as rookies, that will be left to your lightrunner.
+Beginning next tree moon, we'll expect full documentation from you, but for now, it remains quite optional."

 "Oh yeah," Ty said.
 "Who's the lightrunner?"

 Lightrunner?
-Jhun’s momentum came to another tumbling halt.
-They’d need five for the hunt, yes, but they’d also need a lightrunner– a bloomed ranger that could watch for their safety and give guidance during hazardous situations.
-Jhun hadn’t considered one at all.
+Jhun felt his excitement come to another tumbling halt.
+They'd need five for the hunt, yes, but they'd also need a lightrunner— a bloomed ranger who could watch for their safety and give guidance.
+Jhun hadn't considered one at all.

-But maybe like Luna said, Jhun was prepared, at least this time.
+But maybe like Luna said, Jhun was prepared—this time, anyway.
 He had one fallback, one who had made Jhun promise to call if he needed an osa to come to his rescue.

-“Yoza?”
+"Yoza?"
 It came out as more of a question than he wanted.
-“He’ll be free, right?”
+"He'll be free, I think."

-Ty nodded enthusiastically, more impressed with Jhun than she’d ever been before.
-“Except to work in that lab all weekend, of course!
-You two take care of that, okay?”
+Ty nodded enthusiastically, more impressed with Jhun than she'd ever been before.
+"Of course!
+So you and Jhigili take care of that, okay?"

 Jhun hesitated.
-This seemed too important a task to leave to Jhun and Felix alone.
+This seemed too important a task to leave to the boys alone.
 Would they find the right focus?
 Could they convince Yoza to join them?

-Ty scoffed in his face, the derision clear in her eyes.
-“Are you– is there something wrong?”
+Ty scoffed, the derision clear in her eyes.
+"Are you— is there something wrong?"

 "I— I don't know."
 Jhun looked at Felix, whose bushy eyebrows matched his worry.